Bedrock-OSS/bedrock-wiki/docs/scripting/game-tests.md

 ▸ **succeed**(): _void_

-When this is called, the GameTest succeeds
+When this is called, the GameTest succeeds.

 **Returns:** _void_